 All External Examiner Reports are sent in the first instance to the Office of the Vice Chancellor.
-They are read by one of: The Pro Vice-Chancellor with responsibility for academic quality; the Director of Academic Quality Assurance; or the Deputy Director of Academic Quality Assurance.
+They are read by one of: The Pro Vice-Chancellor with responsibility for academic quality; the Director of Academic Quality; or the Deputy Director of Academic Quality.
 Issues of concern to the University are identified at this stage.
-Copies are then placed on the Centre for Academic Quality Assurance StudyNet site to be accessible to appropriate staff.
+Copies are then placed in the electronic document management system which is accessible via the External Examiners information for Herts Staff page on the UH website.